Volvo XC60 Review 2023 | Top Gear

 We’re big fans of modern Volvos, and the XC60 is no exception.
 It takes most of the good bits from the bigger 90-series cars and SUVs and distils them into a smaller package.

 It’s relaxing to be in thanks to the superb, calming cabin (get it in a bright colour, you won’t regret it… unless you have kids), and mostly relaxing to drive.
-It does things differently to the equivalent BMW, Mercedes and Audi, and good though those cars are, is all the better for it.
+It does things differently to the equivalent BMW, Mercedes and Audi, and as good though those cars are, this one's all the better for it.

 The Rivals